 - 2012 IEEE Region 1 Board of Governors member

 He has successfully completed over 125 projects for more than 75 clients.
 These clients have been IXC, LEC, and CLEC carriers and cable television companies; end users; and manufacturers; as well as law firms where he has worked as a technical and business expert.

 Dr. Brown has been deposed and given testimony as an expert.
 He is widely published and quoted in the press having over 150 citations.
 He wrote the book, The Wireless Office.
 His biography is in Who’s Who and elsewhere.
 He was elected to the Francis Crowe Society as a distinguished engineering alumnus of the University of Maine.

-Dr. Brown specializes in:
+Dr. Brown is an experienced systems engineer who specializes in:

 - Business Planning, Development, and Operations

 - Program Management